eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/post-secret-note-401-403.md

 ## 	POST Amend Secret Note Challenge

 Most of the challenges simply require the correct payload, and an X-Challenger header to track the session.
 The authentication challenges require an extra header, the value for which can only be obtained with a username and password.
-This value is obtained when completing [challenge 30](/apichallenges/howto/30-authentication-post-secret-token-201).
+This value is obtained when completing [challenge post secret 201](/apichallenges/solutions/authentication/post-secret-201).

 The `X-CHALLENGER` header authenticates you to access a specific set of secret notes, and the `X-AUTH-TOKEN` authorizes you to gain access.